amastrosavvas/amastrosavvas.github.io/_pages/about.md

 ---
 permalink: /
 title:
-summary: "I am a quantitative social scientist with research interests in neighbourhood effects, social networks, and elections."
+summary: "I am a quantitative social scientist with research interests in neighbourhood effects, public policy, and elections."
 author_profile: true
 redirect_from:
   - /about/